dkovacs24/ReviOS_faq/docs/related.md

 With newer builds of ReviOS we provide 2 separate ISOs.
 One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS version.
 This way, **the users can update their ReviOS instance without reinstalling and losing files**.

-For instructions and more information about upgrading your older ReviOS instance, **please read our [How to update ReviOS](upgrade.md) guide**.
+For instructions and more information about upgrading your older ReviOS instance, **please read our [How to upgrade ReviOS](upgrade.md) guide**.

 If you want to upgrade because of FACEIT, make sure to check out [the section about it](#is-revios-faceit-compatible-which-version-do-i-need-for-faceit).